raggarw004/multi-agent-reinforcement-learning/README.md

 # Multi-Agent Reinforcement Learning

-A cooperative multi-agent reinforcement learning project using a custom grid environment and a shared PPO actor-critic policy.
+A cooperative multi agent reinforcement learning project using a custom grid environment and a shared PPO actor critic policy.

 Every agent observes its own location, the direction of the nearest uncollected target, progress, and remaining time.
 Agents receive shared rewards for target